wolfmanjm/kivy-smoothie-host/README.md

 First install the Full XWindows desktop version of Raspberry PI OS on the RPI4b, Bullseye which is here... https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit

-Then you will need to install kivy (version >= 2.1.0) then follow the instructions under header "Running under XWindows on RPI", then install smoopi following the instructions under the "Smoopi install and setup" header.
+Then you will need to install kivy (version >= 2.1.0 but <= 2.2.1) then follow the instructions under header "Running under XWindows on RPI", then install smoopi following the instructions under the "Smoopi install and setup" header.
 This recipe worked for me under Buster and Bullseye...

     > sudo apt-get update
-    > python3 -m pip install --upgrade --user kivy
+    > python3 -m pip install --upgrade --user kivy==2.2.1

 If you want to install Kivy from source (or run headless) then reading the Kivy install for pi4 is recommended https://kivy.org/doc/stable/installation/installation-rpi.html#install-source-rpi